Tax reporting for Flexible Cash Funds

 For sales in USD or GBP money market funds, amounts were converted to EUR using the applicable closing exchange rate on the date of each withdrawal.

-We are not required to and did not report any 'Amount of acquisition and selling expenses' to your tax authority.
+We're not required to and do not report any 'Amount of acquisition and selling expenses' to your tax authority.

-Tax reporting to tax authorities 'Total earned interest'
+Tax reporting to tax authorities 'Total earned returns'

-Additionally, we reported the combined 'Total earned interest' (before deducting any fees) as 'Interest on non-equity securities (67)', converting any GBP or USD interest to EUR using the applicable exchange rate on the date it was earned.
+We reported the combined 'Total earned returns' (before deducting any fees) as 'Returns on non-equity securities (67)', converting any GBP or USD returns to EUR using the applicable exchange rate on the date it was earned.

-We did not report fee information, as we’re not required to.
+We don't report fee information, as we’re not required to.

 Personal circumstances